- Home Home

 - If there is no tag information or you feel unsafe viewing it, advise Council via email with details of the stray dog, ideally with a photo of the animal and where you have seen it.

-- If the stray dog is dangerous or in imminent danger (e.g. on a road), call Council.
+- If the stray dog appears aggressive or in imminent danger (e.g. on a road), call Council.
 If the stray dog or cat is injured, contact a local vet if they will accept the animal.

 If feasible, Council Rangers will collect a stray dog and take it to the Sydney Dog and Cat Home.
 The NSW Companion Animals Act also allows citizens to take a stray dog to the local pound (the Sydney Dog and Cat Home), but this should only be done if safe to do so.